bartoffw/instabook/README.md

 # Instabook

-Create an eBook from any page instantly and beautifully.
+Create an eBook from any web page instantly and beautifully.

 ## Description